1300 088 065

 How much do I receive from Paid Parental Leave?

-If you meet the eligibility criteria, you get paid the minimum wage of $812.60 per week (before tax) for up to 18 weeks.
+If you meet the eligibility criteria, you get paid the minimum wage of $948.10 per week (before tax) for up to 18 weeks.
+The rate you receive depends on the financial year you take your leave—not your child’s birth date.

 Read More: Parental Leave Pay from the Department of Human Services